gplynch/dublin_city_data/README.md

 # Introduction

-This repo contains code and data from a historical index (1888-1988) of Dublin City Council meeting notes.
+This repo contains code and data from a historical index (1881-1987) of Dublin City Council meeting notes (http://databases.dublincity.ie/minutes/).

 Goals of this project are: